learnk8s/learnk8s.io/src/bsk201903/connectMultipleClusters.md

 Here's a high-level overview of how Shipper works.

-Instead of creating a standard Deployment, you should create an Application resource that wraps an Helm chart like this:
+Instead of creating a standard Deployment, you should create an Application resource that wraps a Helm chart like this:

 ```yaml|title=application.yaml|highlight=2
 apiVersion: shipper.booking.com/v1alpha1